chung-leong/zigft/README.md

 # Zigft

-Zigft is a small library that let you perform function transform in Zig.
-Consisting of just two files, it's designed to be used as source code.
-Simply download the file you need from this repo and place it in your `src` directory.
-Then import it into your own code.
+Zigft is a small library that lets you perform function transform in Zig.
+Consisting of just two files, it's designed to be used in source form.
+Simply download the file you need from this repo, place it in your `src` directory, and import it into your own code.

 [`fn-transform.zig`](#fn-transformzig) provides the library's core functionality.
 [`fn-binding.zig`](#fn-bindingzig) meanwhile gives you the ability to bind variables to a function.